mahad-ahmed/brick-game-emulator/README.md

 # Brick Game Emulator

-### Warning: Very old, incomplete and probably noobish code.
+### Warning: Very old, incomplete and probably noobish code.<br/><br/>
+#### Uploaded herefor archival purposes, though it does work.

-A brick game like emulator written "way-back-then" in Java
+A brick game like emulator written "way-back-then" in Java.<br/>
+No textures being used, everything is drawn using Java AWT Library(java.awt.Graphics).<br/>
+Shapes and objects can be loaded from text files; See the [Alphabets](Alphabets) or [TetrisShapes](TetrisShapes) folders as examples to create new shapes.

 ![Screenshot](screenshot.png)